mickaelpicaflor/sass/README.md

 `_shame.scss`

 Optional file.
 It would be used to store ugly styles tweak.
+A well coded app should have this file empty.

 `main.scss`